How did Jaap Stam's FC Cincinnati beat Europe's elite clubs to sign $13m Brazilian wonderkid Brenner? | Goal.com

 Watch @09brenner dance through defenders. pic.twitter.com/VW2ak6rl7U

-Despite missing out on Gomez and despite coughing up a massive fee to bring in Brenner, the club is still in the market, with Nijkamp saying he's still looking to bring in a top-level No.10.
+Despite missing out on Gomez and despite coughing up a massive fee to bring in Brenner, the club is still in the market, with Nijkamp saying he's still looking to bring in a top-level number 10.

 "There was another rumor a few weeks ago that we wanted to bring in a player with a great track record in Europe," Nijkamp said.
 "He decided to stay in Europe and play for another big club, a Champions League club.
 He was a guy who was a senior player.

-"If you go into my hat, we maybe want to see if we can find a No.10 of that experience to balance the young and senior players in the team."
+"If you go into my hat, we maybe want to see if we can find a number 10 of that experience to balance the young and senior players in the team."

 Even if Cincy heads into the 2021 season with the roster as assembled, they'll command plenty of attention.
 Brenner's signing will be one of the storylines of the MLS season as many all over the world will look on to see if the young forward sinks or swims.